Specialist Resource Bases (SRBs)

 Through attending a Deaf base, Deaf children and young people have access to a Deaf peer group.

-The Virtual School Sensory Support supports Deaf children and young people who are not on role at Deaf bases through home and school visits (including early years settings and special schools).
+The Virtual School for Sensory Support supports Deaf children and young people who are not on role at Deaf bases through home and school visits (including early years settings and special schools).

 They also provide opportunities to meet other Deaf children both physically and virtually.